Jointeg/ubirch-poc-manager/README.md

 ### Starting the project

 Run the `docker compose up` command to set up all dependant services.
+Go to `    "http://localhost:8080/auth/realms/test-realm/protocol/openid-connect/certs"` and obtain KID of ES256 key.
+Replace the value in `appliocation.base.conf` of `system.tokenVerification.kid` with obtained KID.
 After that, project can be started by executing the main function in the com.ubirch.Service.

 In order to make the polling service work correctly, You have to manually create a user in Keycloak `test-realm` realm and assign him an `admin` role.
 The username and password has to be same as set